Negan: Season 7

-Negan is approached in Alexandria by Spencer Monroe (Austin Nichols), who attempts to bond with him over whiskey and a game of pool.
-The two seem to hit it off, until Spencer tells Negan about how dangerous Rick is and that he should be in charge for both of their sakes.
+Negan is approached in Alexandria by Spencer Monroe (Austin Nichols), who attempts to bond with him over whiskey and a game of billiards.
+The two seem to hit it off, until Spencer tells Negan about how dangerous Rick is and that Spencer should be in charge for both of their sakes.
 Negan states that while Rick hates him, he respects that Rick was brave enough to threaten him and swallow his pride to protect others.
 Disappointed that Spencer "has no guts" for going to him while Rick is gone, Negan eviscerates Spencer with a knife while jokingly stating that "he did have guts after all."
 This provokes Rosita, Spencer's girlfriend, to draw a gun and shoot at Negan, though she misses and instead hits Lucille.
 Enraged, Negan threatens to have Rosita's face mutilated unless she tells him where she got the bullet.
 When she refuses, Negan tells his lieutenant Arat (Elizabeth Ludlow) to kill someone, and she kills Olivia.
 Rick, having just arrived, sees this and demands to know what happened.
 Negan calmly replies that he has tried to be reasonable as he returned Carl unharmed and killed Spencer for Rick.
-When Eugene Porter (Josh McDermitt) confesses to making the bullet, Negan takes him prisoner and tells Rick that he is "way in the hole" for this incident no matter how many supplies they gather, before departing.
-After this, Rick finally knows he has to stop Negan, and hereby attempts to convince other communities to put an end to Negan's reign of terror by forming an alliance to defeat their common enemy.
+When Eugene Porter (Josh McDermitt) confesses to making the bullet, Negan takes him prisoner and tells Rick that he is "way in the hole" for this incident no matter how many supplies they gather.
+The Saviors leave, and Rick realizes he has to convince the other communities to form an alliance to stop Negan.

 Negan reappears in "Hostiles and Calamities" where he greets Eugene entering the Sanctuary.
-After determining that Eugene is indeed highly intelligent, Negan allows him to get comfortable within the Sanctuary and even sends him two of his "wives" to provide him with company.
-When Negan discovers that Sherry (Christine Evangelista), one of his concubines, is gone, he suspects her of freeing Daryl and has his minion Dwight (Austin Amelio) - Sherry's husband - beaten and thrown in a cell.
-When he is convinced that Dwight was not involved and is still loyal, he sends him after Sherry, only to learn that she supposedly was killed by walkers.
-When he finds evidence of Dr. Carson aiding in Daryl's escape (secretly planted by Dwight), Negan throws him in the fire-pit before apologizing to Dwight for doubting him, and offering condolences for his loss.
+After determining that Eugene is indeed highly intelligent, Negan allows him to get comfortable within the Sanctuary and even sends him two of his wives to provide him with companionship.
+When Negan discovers that Sherry (Christine Evangelista), one of his concubines, is gone, he suspects her of freeing Daryl and has her former husband Dwight (Austin Amelio) beaten and thrown in a cell.
+When Negan is convinced that Dwight was not involved and is loyal to him, he sends Dwight after Sherry, only to learn that she supposedly was killed by zombies.
+When Negan finds evidence (secretly planted by Dwight) that Dr. Carson aided in Daryl's escape, Negan throws him in the fire-pit before apologizing to Dwight for doubting him, and offering condolences for his loss.